sourcey/libsourcey/README.md

 * **Networking layer** — The networking layer provides TCP, SSL and UDP socket implementations that combine the use of `libuv` for blazing fast networking, and `openssl` for security and encryption.

-* **Web servers and clients** — A HTTP stack is included that supports HTTP servers, clients, WebSockets, media streaming, file transfers, and authentication.
-The HTTP parser is based on the super-fast C code used by `nginx`.

 * **Elegant PacketStream API** — The PacketStream API allows LibSourcey modules to pipe and process arbitrary data packets through a dynamic delegate chain.
 This dynamic method of layering packet processors makes it possible to develop complex data processing applications quickly and easily.
 Check out this writeup on how the PacketSteram API can be used for encoding H.264 on the fly: http://sourcey.com/libsourcey-packetstream-api/

 * **Media streaming and encoding** — The media library consists of thin wrappers around FFmpeg and OpenCV for media capture, encoding, recording, streaming, analysis and more.
 The Media API makes full use of the PacketStream API so that encoders, processors and broadcasters can be dynamically added and removed from any media source - a great base for building a [media server](https://github.com/sourcey/libsourcey/tree/master/src/symple/samples/mediaserver).